s-nagaev/stubborn/docs/about.md

 ## Common usage scenarios

-- mock of the third-party service for QA and backend development
+- Flexible mock of the third-party service for QA and backend development.
-- flexible mock of the backend service for QA and frontend development
+- Flexible mock of the backend service for QA and frontend development.
-- service-in-the-middle for debugging and testing purpose
+- Service-in-the-middle for debugging and testing purpose.

 In every case of usage Stubborn will save and provide exhaustive data about received requests and responses sent.